runekaagaard/php-chano/docs/reference.rst

 applied to it before placing the result into the output (but after any filters have been applied).

-The only exceptions to this rule is the :ref:`safe` method.

 Sample usage::

     <?foreach(new Chano($items) as $item)?>